 Best Ultralight Waterproof Backpack

-The Summit Flow 35 is great at what it does.
+The Summit Hydraulic 35 is great at what it does.
 It is 100% waterproof, surprisingly lightweight, and packs plenty of gear storage to hold your laptop, snacks, water bottle, and a few layers.

 This backpack features a fully adjustable, low-profile padded shoulder harness and a removable waistbelt for maximizing carrying comfort.
 I’m a big fan of the deep stretchy mesh exterior side pockets.

-The Summit Flow 35 ultralight waterproof backpack is a great piece of adventure gear!
+The Summit Hydraulic 35 ultralight waterproof backpack is a great piece of adventure gear!